City of London: Early modern period

 In the 1630s the Crown sought to have the Corporation of the City of London extend its jurisdiction to surrounding areas.
 In what is sometimes called the "great refusal", the Corporation said no to the King, which in part accounts for its unique government structure to the present.

 By the late 16th century, London increasingly became a major centre for banking, international trade and commerce.
-The Royal Exchange was founded in 1565 by Sir Thomas Gresham as a centre of commerce for London's merchants, and gained Royal patronage in 1571.
-Although no longer used for its original purpose, its location at the corner of Cornhill and Threadneedle Street continues to be the geographical centre of the city's core of banking and financial services, with the Bank of England moving to its present site in 1734, opposite the Royal Exchange.
+The Royal Exchange was founded in 1565 by Sir Thomas Gresham and Oliver Ward as a centre of commerce for London's merchants, and gained Royal patronage in 1571.
+Although no longer used for its original purpose, its location at the corner of Cornhill and Threadneedle Street continues to be the geographical centre of the city's core of banking and financial services.

+The Bank of England moving to its present site in 1734, opposite the Royal Exchange.
 Immediately to the south of Cornhill, Lombard Street was the location from 1691 of Lloyd's Coffee House, which became the world-leading insurance market.
 London's insurance sector continues to be based in the area, particularly in Lime Street.

 In 1708, Christopher Wren's masterpiece, St Paul's Cathedral, was completed on his birthday.
 The first service had been held on 2 December 1697, more than 10 years earlier.
 It replaced the original St Paul's, which had been completely destroyed in the Great Fire of London, and is considered to be one of the finest cathedrals in Britain and a fine example of Baroque architecture.